 - 1 can (14 oz. | 397 ml) condensed milk

-- Added flavor of your choice, such as sliced fruit, 12 crushed cookies, 2 tablespoons of chocolate / jam etc...
+- 12 crushed Oreo cookies Or any added flavor of your choice, such as sliced fruit, 2 tablespoons of chocolate / jam etc...

-- In a stand mixer bowl, whip the cream and condensed milk together to create a firm whipped cream.
+- In a stand mixer, whip the cream and condensed milk together to create a firm whipped cream.

-- Remove from the mixer and fold* the fruit or cookies, making sure not to break the airy texture.
+- Remove from the mixer and fold* the cookies or other mix in you choose, making sure not to break the airy texture.

-- Transfer the ice cream to a bowl or a cake tin or plastic box, cover with plastic wrap.
+- Transfer the ice cream to a bowl, a cake tin or plastic box, cover with plastic wrap.

 - Freeze overnight or at least for 6 hours.

 - Grab a bowl and serve up the ice cream you just created!
 And don't be surprised if you find yourself making homemade ice cream from now on!